midnightntwrk/midnight-architecture/proposals/coip-dynamic-composability.md

 This proposal collapses the two artifacts into one.
 The Compact compiler will emit ZKIR as the sole computational artifact, and a new `execute` method on `IrSource` — distinct from the existing `preprocess` method, which validates proof preimages — will serve as the execution engine.
 The only JavaScript that survives is a thin binding layer in `zkir-v3-wasm` for converting TypeScript values to and from ZKIR field-element representations.
 Witness callbacks are not supported for any contract under this proposal (see §4.6).

 Replacing the JS executable means the ZKIR interpreter must also take over ledger operations.
 Today, the JS executable calls into the `onchain-runtime` WASM API to execute ImpactVM bytecode — the stack-based instruction set that reads, writes, and mutates contract state.
-ZKIR already has an `Impact` instruction, but it currently serves only the proving circuit: it declares conditional public inputs and validates that previously-computed values match what was committed to.
+ZKIR already has an `impact` instruction, but it currently serves only the proving circuit: it declares conditional public inputs and validates that previously-computed values match what was committed to.
 It does not execute the ledger operations itself.
 The `execute` method must evaluate Impact bytecode against the contract's ledger state, building the public transcript as it goes.

 This architectural change also requires a change to what the ledger stores at deployment time.
 Today, the on-chain `ContractState` stores a verifier key per entry point (via `ContractOperation`), but not the ZKIR itself — the ZKIR lives only on the deployer's device, used locally for proving.
 This is sufficient when every user who calls a contract already possesses its ZKIR (bundled with the DApp).
 It is not sufficient for dynamic cross-contract calls, where contract A calls contract B without A's developer ever having seen B's code.
 This proposal requires that the deployer's ZKIR be stored on-chain as part of the contract's state, alongside the existing verifier keys.
 When contract A dynamically calls contract B, the interpreter fetches B's ZKIR from the ledger and executes it directly — no out-of-band artifact retrieval, no second compilation step.

-#### 4.2 The ContractCall Instruction
+#### 4.2 The `contract_call` Instruction

-This proposal introduces a new instruction to ZKIR v3: `ContractCall`.
-When the Compact compiler encounters a cross-contract call expression `e.c(args)`, it emits a `ContractCall` with four groups of operands: the contract-reference value (the result of evaluating `e`, which resolves to a contract address at runtime), the circuit name `c` (identifying the callee's entry point), the argument values to pass as inputs, and the output identifiers that will receive the callee's return values. `ContractCall` is the sole mechanism by which one contract's ZKIR can invoke another's.
+This proposal introduces a new instruction to ZKIR v3: `contract_call`.
+When the Compact compiler encounters a cross-contract call expression `e.c(args)`, it emits a `contract_call` with four groups of operands: the contract-reference value (the result of evaluating `e`, which resolves to a contract address at runtime), the circuit name `c` (identifying the callee's entry point), the argument values to pass as inputs, and the output identifiers that will receive the callee's return values. `contract_call` is the sole mechanism by which one contract's ZKIR can invoke another's.

 #### 4.3 Circuit Call Evaluation

-When the interpreter encounters a `ContractCall` during rehearsal, evaluation proceeds as follows.
+When the interpreter encounters a `contract_call` during rehearsal, evaluation proceeds as follows.

 First, the interpreter resolves the contract reference operand to a concrete address and fetches the callee's ZKIR from the blockchain.
 If the address does not correspond to a deployed contract, execution fails immediately.